 Global payroll professionals are in higher demand than ever before as the lines of physical geography become blurred around the world.
 It used to be that only the biggest corporations had global operations, but thanks to advancements in technology, companies of all sizes are taking advantage of the global market.
 There are many opportunities in global payroll at all levels, so if you’re looking to grow your career, take the time to prepare for your interview so you can stand out from the crowd.

-“In order to assist my Clients effectively, I focus my attention on Expatriates and Canadian payroll experience when pipelining for a Global Payroll position.
-I know that when an existing or new client reaches out, I need to be prepared for what they are looking for specifically.
-This criteria gives me a head start in the recruiting and search process!
-Says Darla Nowell, Senior Recruiter, Contemporary Staffing Solutions.
+“In order to assist clients effectively, recruiters focus their attention on Expatriates and Canadian payroll experience when pipelining for a Global Payroll position.
+They know that when an existing or new client reaches out, they need to be prepared for what they are looking for specifically.
+This criteria gives recruiters a head start in the recruiting and search process!” says Sharon Tsao, CMO of Contemporary Staffing Solutions.

 Prepare For Behavioral Interview Questions